serlo/serlo.org-legacy/README.md

 ### Testuser

 You can use the following users at [http://de.serlo.localhost:4567](http://de.serlo.localhost:4567).
 Their names correspondend to the roles they have:

 - `login`
 - `german_reviewer`
 - `german_helper`
+- `english_langhelper`
 - `admin`

 ### Stop